jbry0723/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+A:React is library used to build components.
+Components allow you to integrate JS, CSS and HTML all into a single file and then render that file using JSX

 1. Describe component state.

+A:Component state is a feature of components that allows them to save state that updates based off user interaction.

 1. Describe props.

+A. Props are attributes passed to react components from their parent components.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+A. Side effects is code that is triggered when a specific component re-render on a page.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.